CD receivers buying guide

 - Bluetooth® audio streaming: When we think of Bluetooth, we usually think of hands-free calling.
 But many phones and music players can stream music wirelessly to receivers (referred to as A2DP protocol).
 If you want this ability, make sure that the stereo you get is capable of audio streaming, because some are limited to only using Bluetooth for hands-free calling.
 See our article, The ABC's of Bluetooth in the Car, for more info.

-- CDs: Today's CD players will play your favorite CDs or home-made compilations on recordable discs.
+- CDs: Today's receivers will play your favorite CDs or home-made compilations on recordable discs.
 One differentiating specification to look for is a stereo's CD signal-to-noise ratio — the higher the rating in decibels (dB), the cleaner the CD playback will sound.
 Most CD players will play MP3 discs, and many also play WMA (Windows Media Audio) files and AAC files too.

 Listening to music from broadcast sources

 - Satellite radio: If you want to add satellite radio to your new car stereo, make sure the stereo you choose is "satellite radio-ready."
-That means it can control an optional hideaway satellite radio.
+That means it can control an optional hideaway satellite radio tuner.
 If you already have a portable satellite radio, then your new stereo just needs an auxiliary input.

 - FM radio: Radios with a low FM sensitivity do a better job of pulling in radio signals.
 An FM sensitivity of 8 to 12 dBf is considered very good.
 Some stereos use digital processing to clean up the analog radio signal, so the music is clear and free of static.
 Be sure to look for this detail in the stereo's description if a better-than-most AM/FM radio is high on your list.